PSU-ICDS/icds_docs/docs/system/system-overview.md

 Default QOS settings are applied automatically based on the partition you choose.

-Roar has four QoS :  normal, debug, express, and interactive.
+Roar has four QoS :  normal, debug, express, interactive, and preempt.
 Each serves a different purpose, and has different restrictions.

 | QOS | description | restrictions |